deleOO/yt-popularity-predictor/README.md

 ### 2) Virtual Machine (VM)
 This VM environmnet is designed to be deployed on an external server.
 Every script is designed to be run programmatically on a daily basis.
 To do this we rely on Task Scheduler, a component of Microsoft Windows, that provides the ability to schedule the launch scripts at pre-defined times with batch files.
-However, VM can be replicated locally by following the above instruction.
+However, VM can be replicated locally by following the instructions below.

 Enter in the vm folder, create virtual environment and install required packages.
 ```